Note 1:

 Conditions of Entry:

-Competitors must compete in Competition No. 77 (The Wicklow People Cup).
+Competitors must also compete in Competition No. 77 (The Wicklow People Cup).

 Note: